Checks and Balances Project History

 In June 2011, Gabe Elsner joined Andrew.
 With a long history of clean energy activism, Gabe had seen C&BP in action in his capacity as a social media associate at Tigercomm, which was working on behalf of C&BP.
 The project began aggressively investigating the fossil fuel-funded disinformation infrastructure by ALEC, TransCanada, and API.
 The work captured the interest not only from media outlets, but also several people who formed Renew American Prosperity, a 501(c)(4), to raise funds for C&BP and efforts like it.

 Andrew Schenkel left C&BP in 2012 to start his own environmental communications business.
 His vision and success continues to this date.

 After two years with C&BP, Gabe realized the need for more capacity to debunk misinformation by fossil fuel-backed front groups and to promote the positive benefits of clean energy.
 He left C&BP to found the Energy & Policy Institute, a pro-clean energy website.

 Former NYSE and NASDQ spokesman Scott Peterson took over as executive director of C&BP in 2014.
-He has focused on:
+He has focused on investigating:

 - the influence of the tar sands lobby on the U.S. State Department’s consideration of the Keystone XL pipeline; and

-C&BP is largely underwritten by Renew American Prosperity, a 501(c)(4), but also receives funding from charitable foundations and individual donors.
+C&BP is largely underwritten by Renew American Prosperity, a 501(c)(4), but also receives funding from clean energy philanthropies and donors.
 C&BP receives strategic support from Tigercomm LLC, an Arlington, Virginia, based cleantech public relations firm.